-The Bodleian Libraries at the University of Oxford is the largest university library system in the United Kingdom.
-It includes the principal University library - the Bodleian Library - which has been a library of legal deposit for 400 years; as well as 27 libraries across Oxford including major research libraries and faculty, departmental and institutional libraries.
+The Bodleian is the largest university library system in the United Kingdom.
+It includes the principal University library - the Bodleian Library - which has been a library of legal deposit for 400 years - as well as 27 libraries across Oxford, including major research libraries and faculty, departmental and institutional libraries.

 Known to many Oxford scholars simply as ‘the Bod’, these buildings are still used by students and scholars from all over the world, and they attract an ever-increasing number of visitors.

 Members of the public can explore the collections via the Bodleian's digital collections online or by visiting the exhibition galleries in the Weston Library or by viewing displays in the Old Library.
 Visitors can also view the reading rooms and library spaces of the Old Library through daily tours.

 If you are a student or researcher wishing to gain access to the library for research purposes, you can find out more here.